 Canadian Visa Types

 Canada is one of the most multicultural countries in the world and it’s the first country to officially integrate diversity into its policies.
 With the population decreasing and the number of job opportunities increasing, the Canadian government has designed over 70 different immigration programs to bring more foreign workers into the country.
-These programs have a number of streams and categories specifically dedicated to not only alleviate economic and labour market needs but also to make the application process more accessible to skilled foreign workers who want to relocate to Canada.
+These programs have a number of streams and categories specifically dedicated to not only alleviate economic and labour market needs but also to make the process of obtaining permanent residency more accessible to skilled foreign workers who want to relocate to Canada.

 The Express Entry System allows skilled foreign workers to apply for permanent residency in Canada.
 It manages and processes applications via the Federal Skilled Worker Program, Skilled Trades Program and Canadian Experience Class.
 Once you have created an online profile, you will be scored according to the Comprehensive Ranking System (CRS) and ranked against other applicants.
-The Express Entry System is designed to fast-track your visa application process and if successful, you will be able to relocate in as little as six months!
+The Express Entry System is designed to fast-track your application and if successful, you will be able to relocate in as little as six months!

 The Provincial Nominee Program (PNP) allows foreign skilled workers to earn permanent residence if they commit to living and working in a particular region of Canada.
 Each province and territory has its own version of the PNP that is designed to address their specific labour market needs.
 With a provincial nomination, you will receive an extra 600 points to add to your Comprehensive Ranking System score, which essentially guarantees you an Invitation To Apply for Canadian permanent residency.